seomoz/gevent-soup/README.txt

 case performs very well, it has a propensity to act pathologically for certain cases of malformed input.

 This repository is here as a short-to-medium-term arrangement.
+Its purpose is to allow me to test and hopefully use the modified Beautiful Soup code in the attercob crawler (and possibly other crawlers, should it prove useful for attercob).

 If the effort to make Beautiful Soup gevent-aware turns out, contrary to expectations, to not be fruitful, it will be deleted.
 If it turns out to be fruitful, I will submit my changes to the Beautiful Soup development team and this repository will be used to base crawler deployments on